5 C’s of Credit (5 C’s of Banking)

 Bankers Want to Deal With Trustworthy People

 In the end, bankers want to deal only with people that they can trust to act in good faith at all times – in good times and in bad.
 Banks want to know that if things go wrong, that you will be there and do your best to ensure that the company honors its commitments to the bank.
-Even if the company’s financial profile is strong and the company has scored well in all of the other 5 C’s of credit, the banker will turn down the loan if the character test is failed.
+Even if the company’s financial profile is strong and the company has scored well in all of the other 5 C’s of credit, the banker will turn down the loan if they fail the character test.
 To be clear – it is not necessarily an issue if your company has gone through troubled times in the past.
 What is more important is how you dealt with the situation.

 Were you forthright and proactive with the bank in communicating problems?